Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design in Reasoning-Aligned Reinforcement Learning

 where $y^i$ denotes the $i$-th response and $K$ is the number of samples per prompt. \item Token-Level Credit Assignment: \citet{lyu2025exploring} distribute final outcome rewards to individual tokens using a trained ORM, enabling fine-grained policy updates without value networks. \item Implicit Value Function: \citet{kiruluta2025self} simplify advantage estimation to \( A(x, y) \approx r(x, y) - V_{\theta_{\text{old}}}(x) \), using the old policy's value estimate as a baseline to avoid training separate value networks. \end{itemize}

-\textbf{DPO.} Direct Preference Optimization (DPO) \citep{rafailov2023direct} reframes reward maximization as a preference modeling problem, and operates in an offline fashion, learning directly from pairwise preference data, i.e., winning response $y_w$ and losing response $y_l$:
+\textbf{DPO.} Direct Preference Optimization (DPO) \citep{rafailov2023direct} reframes reward maximization as a preference modeling problem, and operates in an offline fashion, learning directly from pairwise preference data, i.e., winning response $y_w$ and losing response $y_l$.:

-Although DPO is designed to pass the need for an reward model, many works leverage the implicit reward \(\beta\frac{\pi_\theta(y|x)}{\pi_{\text{ref}}(y|x)}\), derived from this framework with soft Q-learning \citep{rafailov2024r}, for reward model training \citep{chen2025discriminative, cui2025process} under various RL frameworks and settings (see ~\ref{sec:RewardShaping}).
+Although DPO is designed to bypass the need for an explicit reward model, many works leverage its implicit reward \(\beta \log \frac{\pi_\theta(y|x)} {\pi_{\text{ref}}(y|x)}\), derived from this framework with soft Q-learning \citep{rafailov2024r}, and extend it to token-level signals for reward model training \citep{chen2025discriminative, cui2025process} under various RL frameworks and settings (see~\ref{sec:RewardShaping}).

-\textbf{GRPO.} Gradient Regularized Policy Optimization (GRPO) \citep{shao2024deepseekmath} extends the PPO framework by omitting the value network and reward model, therefore increasing training efficiency.
+\textbf{GRPO.} Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} extends the PPO framework by omitting the value network and reward model, therefore increasing training efficiency.
 The reward model is replaced with rule-based reward function.
 The objective incorporates group-wise advantage estimates:

 where

 is the group advantage function.

 \textbf{DAPO.} Decouple Clip and Dynamic sampling Policy Optimization (DAPO) \citep{yu2025dapo} improves upon PPO and GRPO, where samples in a group tend to be nearly identical, by introducing Clip-Higher to mitigate entropy collapse: